alexsteinerde/docker-client-swift/README.md

   let service = try await docker.services.create(spec: spec)
   ```

-  Let's specify a number of replicas and a memory limit of 64MB for our service:
+  Let's specify a number of replicas, a published port and a memory limit of 64MB for our service:
   ```swift
   let spec = ServiceSpec(
       name: "my-nginx",